Chantuto Archaeological Site

-The Sites
+Sites

 In relation to the Chantuto people, five sites where located near lagoons that are conveniently positioned along a canal where different shell middens have been discovered.
 Archaeologist Philip Drucker, who was one of the main participating archaeologists, dug a 2.5 meter test pit at one of the five Chantuto sites and discovered two different stratums, one containing a fair bit of pottery and one without any (Voorhies 2003).

 Most of the sites that were explored contained large amounts of shell deposits with limited to no other arte/eco facts.
 Other eco/artifacts in relation to these sites that have been found can include fish bones and other sea related goods.
 The archaeologists participating in these excavations, were able to date these sites “by means of radiocarbon assays and the methods of data recovery and interpretation ranging from replication experiments to ethnographic analogy", which helped date these sites between 3,500-7,500 years of age.

 Archaeologists exploring the Chantuto people and their gathering habits have found and excavated five different archaeological sites that have been referred to by archaeologist Barbara Voorhies as the “five coastal lagoons" (Voorhies 2003).
 The shell mound sites that are related to the Chantuto period where located on the mainland side of each lagoon of this Estuary.
 These sites were described as round or oval in shape, containing various amounts of clam shells, which most likely where stored here by the Chantuto people (Voorhies 2003).
 All of these shell sites are located in the Acapetahua Estuary area.